Turtle Bay Exploration Park: Paul Bunyan's Forest Camp

 Paul Bunyan's Forest Camp is an education exploration center modeled after an old-time forest camp.
-The Mill Building houses displays of North State forests and local wildlife, including live animals.
+The Mill Building houses displays of northern California forests and local wildlife, including live animals.
 Outdoor exhibits focus on the timber and logging industries in California and the railroads.
-Other amenities include outdoor play equipment, a water feature, an amphitheater that hosts seasonal animal show, and a seasonal aviary and butterfly house.
+Other amenities include outdoor play equipment, a water feature, an amphitheater that hosts a seasonal animal show, and a seasonal aviary and butterfly house.